IAmDazen/Icengine/README.md

 - 1:
 Run `Install.bat` Before `Install.py`, Then Restart To Commit Changes
 - 2:
-Go To The Wikipage On Errorcodes [Here](https://github.com/IAmDazen/Icengine/wiki/Error-Codes) For Help With Crashes
+Go To The Wikipage On Error Codes [Here](https://github.com/IAmDazen/Icengine/wiki/Error-Codes) For Help With Crashes